MRdep/Predicting-Survival-in-Cervical-Cancer-using-DCE-MRI/README.md

 Running ’SurvivalAnalysis.R’ will does the following, in order:

-1. Performs Kaplan-Meier analysis on microvascular variables obtained from dynamic contrast enhanced MRI data.
-For definitions of variables see the paper.
-2. Performs Kaplan-Meier analysis on clinicopathologic variables.
+1. Generates Kaplan-Meier curves for 2CXM and clinicopathologic variables.
-3. Fits a multivariate random survival forest model to all clinicopathologic and DCE-MRI variables in a bootstrapping framework.
-Computes point estimates and 95% confidence intervals on median prognostic importance (VIMP).
+2. Fits a multivariate random survival forest model to all clinicopathologic and 2CXM variables in a bootstrapping framework.
+Computes point estimates and 95% confidence intervals on median variable importance (VIMP).
-4. Defines a null model as one containing only clinicopathologic variables.
+3. Defines a null model as one containing only clinicopathologic variables.
-5. Selects the top 6 predictors (highest VIMP) for an alternative model.
+4. Selects the top 6 predictors (highest VIMP) for an alternative model.
-6. Performs a leave-one-out analysis on null and alternative models
+5. Performs a leave-one-patient-out analysis on null and alternative models, computing the accuracy of models on the left out patient
-7. Tests the null hypothesis that the predictive accuracy of the alternative model was no better than the null model.
+6. Tests the null hypothesis of no difference in predictive accuracy between null and alternative models
-8. Makes plots of Figures 3,4,5,6,7 presented in the paper and write pdfs of these into a folder called ‘Figures’.
+7. Make a plot showing 3-year DFS predictions for each variable in the alternative model, adjusted for all other variables in the model.
 ## Problems/Bugs/Queries

 If you download the software and have trouble making it work, or have a query regarding the paper, please email: ben.dickie@postgrad.manchester.ac.uk